1729patrick/deliberate-ios/desing-patterns/creational/singleton/README.md

 # Singleton

+**Usage examples:** A lot of developers consider the Singleton pattern an antipattern.
+That’s why its usage is on the decline in Swift code.

+**Identification:** Singleton can be recognized by a static creation method, which returns the same cached object.

+**Complexity:** 1/3
+**Popularity:** 2/3

 ## Intent

 Singleton is a creational design pattern that lets you ensure that a class has only one instance, while providing a global access point to this instance.